 May is Motorcycle Safety Month, so it’s a good time to discuss why riders should always wear helmets.
 According to the national statistics, more than 5,000 people are killed each year in motorcycle accidents.
-Thousands more are seriously injured, many of those victims left with permanent disabilities.
+Thousands more are seriously injured, and many of those victims are left with permanent disabilities.

 The following are some of the factors riders should be aware of:

 - More than 80 percent of motorcycle accidents end in death or injury

 - Wearing a helmet reduces the risk of death for a rider by 30 percent